Grow Your Customer Base

 2. For the 2nd stage, you will build a small founder-led sales team that has 2-3 salespeople.
 Hire people that are hungry for success.
 You will need to balance your product development responsibilities while you lead this team.
 I stress the below points at this stage:

-3. When you hire, make sure candidates are able to sell their capabilities well.
+3. When you hire, make sure candidates can sell their capabilities well.

 3. The 3rd stage involves hiring a junior sales leader who will lead 3-15 salespeople.
 Your sales leader should accomplish the following: